ahmedelhodaiby/Java-Apps-ITI/XchartTitanic/Readme.md

-Reading JSON file using Jackson library and perdorming exploratory data analysis on the titanic dataset
+Reading JSON file using Jackson library and performing exploratory data analysis on the Titanic dataset

 using following methods which also plot the data returned: